 The Nathan Ebanks Foundation (NEF) is a non-profit, social support organization dedicated to the development of children with disabilities and special education needs in Jamaica.
 We believe that every child, including those with special needs, deserves to be included and raised in a supportive family and community environment.
-The NEF was founded by Christine Staple-Ebanks and her husband Robert, in honour of their son Nathan, following his diagnosed of cerebral palsy at age nine months (in 2005), after they discovered that the early assessments, intervention, rehabilitation and educational services their son needed to aid in his development was not available in their country.
+The NEF was founded by Christine Staple-Ebanks and her husband Robert, in honor of their son Nathan, following his diagnosed of cerebral palsy at age nine months (in 2005), after they discovered that the early assessments, intervention, rehabilitation and educational services their son needed to aid in his development was not available in their country.

-- Services, support and training to families and caregivers
+- Services, support, and training to families and caregivers

-- Services, support and training for professionals and non-professionals
+- Services, support, and training for professionals and non-professionals

 - Research-based information and fact sheets that are easy to follow

 - Opportunities for strategic partnerships

 The Mission of the Nathan Ebanks Foundation is to support the holistic development, health, education and overall quality of life for children and youths, with disabilities and other special needs in Jamaica (the primary beneficiaries).